SuadeLabs/fire/documentation/properties/purpose.md

 ### property
 This refers to other **immovable property** not included in investment property or owner occupied property,

+### pv_future_spread_income
+Present value of future spread income subject to prepayment risk, such as non-credit enhancing interest-only strips and deferred mortgage placement fees receivable.
+Required for BCAR risk weight and reporting.

+### rec_unidentified_cpty
+Corporate and retail receivables with unidentified counterparties.
+Required for BCAR risk weight and reporting.

 ### revenue_reserve
 A type of reserve account.
 This is created when an entity retains an amount of its distributable profit.